Radiation monitoring in Ireland

 Key elements of the EPA radiation monitoring programme are:

-• to assess levels of radionuclides in the environment to which the Irish population is exposed.
+• to monitor and assess levels of radiation in the environment.

-• to support the Irish food and agriculture industry through rigorous assessment of radionuclides in Irish foodstuffs.
+• to support the Irish food and agriculture industry through assessment of radionuclides in Irish foodstuffs.

-• to maintain systems, procedures and expertise necessary, ensuring increases in radiation levels resulting from a nuclear emergency or radiological incident in Ireland are detected and assessed rapidly
+• to maintain systems, procedures and expertise to ensure increases in radiation levels resulting from a nuclear emergency or radiological incident in Ireland are detected and assessed rapidly.

 • to support evidence-based information and advice on radiation levels in the environment to Government and the public; and